A look at diastolic blood pressure

 Tale of two numbers

-Diastolic pressure is the pressure during the resting phase between heartbeats.
-"This pressure plays a critical role in helping coronary vessels supply oxygen to the heart muscle," says Dr. Juraschek.
+Diastolic pressure is the pressure during the heart's resting phase between heartbeats.
+A healthy diastolic pressure is critical for the coronary vessels to adequately supply oxygen to the heart muscle.

 According to current guidelines, normal blood pressure is a systolic number less than 120 millimeters of mercury (mm Hg) and a diastolic number less than 80 mm Hg.
-A systolic number of 120 to 129, with the diastolic measurement less than 80, is deemed "elevated."
+A systolic number of 120 to 129, with the diastolic measurement less than 80, is considered "elevated" blood pressure.

 When it comes to diagnosing high blood pressure (hypertension), either number can be an indicator if persistently elevated.
-For instance, you’re said to have Stage 1 hypertension if your systolic pressure is 130 to 139 or your diastolic pressure is 80 to 89 — or both.
-Stage 2 hypertension is defined as either (or both) 140 or higher for systolic or 90 or higher for diastolic.
+For instance, you're said to have Stage 1 hypertension if your systolic pressure is 130 to 139 or your diastolic pressure is 80 to 89 - or both.
+Stage 2 hypertension is defined as either 140 or higher for systolic or 90 or higher for diastolic – or both.

 Exceptions to the rules